OpenNews/srccon/sponsors.md

 byline: Lindsay Muscato
 permalink: /sponsors/index.html
 ---
 SRCCON is a conference centered on the challenges that news technology and data teams encounter every day.
-It attracts the best newsroom developers for two days of thinking, working, and building together.
+It attracts the best newsroom developers, designers, and data analysts for two days of thinking, working, and building together.

-Our sponsors help us make SRCCON both special and accessible by keeping our ticket price well below cost, getting people to the event, and bringing in the special touches that make SRCCON… SRCCON.
+Our sponsors help us make SRCCON unique and accessible by keeping our ticket price well below cost, getting people to the event, and bringing in the special touches that make SRCCON… SRCCON.

-We offer a number of different levels of sponsorship in order to accommodate a variety of different sized companies and organizations.
+We offer several levels of sponsorship in order to accommodate a variety of sizes of companies and organizations.
 Please join us in helping make SRCCON 2016 amazing:

 ## Lead Sponsor

-As Lead Sponsor of SRCCON you recieve:
+As Lead Sponsor of SRCCON you receive:

 * 3 free tickets to SRCCON.
 * Logo on SRCCON website (in partners section) visible on every page.